 How the Documentation is Organized¶

-The What's New? page covers what's changed since the previous release: new tools, improvements to existing tools, and bug fixes.
+What's New? covers what's changed since the previous release: new tools, improvements to existing tools, and bug fixes.

-The Tutorials walk you through a single use of Clara Parabricks.
-First, you get some sample data so you can follow along and get the same output as shown.
-Then you convert a reference and FASTQ files to a BAM file, do variant calling on the BAM file, and produce a VCF file.
-Finally, you perform quality control on the VCF file and examine the resulting plots.
+Tutorials walk you through a single use of Clara Parabricks using an example dataset.
+The steps will familiarize the users with the software and walk you through a reproducible example.
+It will start from a reference and FASTQ files to a BAM file, then do variant calling on the BAM file, and produce a VCF file.

-Finally, the Technical Reference contains reference documentation for each tool, organized both by category and alphabetically by tool name.
-You will learn how to compare the output of Clara Parabricks with the output from the baseline tools.
-You will also find a list of publications referencing Clara Parabricks, a list of frequently asked question, and pointers on getting more help and information are also part of this section
+Tool Reference contains reference documentation for each tool, organized both by category and alphabetically by tool name.
+It also tells users how to compare the output of Clara Parabricks with the output from the baseline tools.
+A list of publications referencing Clara Parabricks, a list of frequently asked question, and pointers on getting more help and information are also part of this section

 What is Clara Parabricks?¶